Oliver-Leete/Configs/README.md

 Super+enter opens a new terminal (or it should, not working atm for some reason) if there isn't one on the workspace already, it focuses the terminal if there is, and it opens a new terminal window if the terminal is already focused.
 Same for super+b with browsers and browser tabs.

+## Other

+### Local Modules

+ConditionalKeys is from Ethan (where my XMonad config originated from).
+CycleWSLocal strips out everything I don't use and adds a function to send the current window to the previous workspace, I use this a lot now that I'm not using multiple monitors any more (I find it a lot easier than using numbers to send windows).
+WindowGoLocal just changes the runOrRaise function to only look on the current workspace.